IT Strategies for 5-10 person Architecture and Design Firms

 Considering what you are getting in return, strategic IT solutions are an extremely worthwhile investment.

-From quick responses to proactive management of your systems to strategic IT advice that can help to make technology your firm’s competitive advantage, your return on investment will be very high.
+From quick responses to proactive management of your systems to strategic IT advice that can help to make technology your firm’s competitive advantage, your return on investment will be high.

 - Ensure that they are responsive: you should get a response right away.